 - Two new colorways

 Other than the changes above, the OnePlus 8T is very similar to the OnePlus 8.
-It has the same processor (Snapdragon 865), the same RAM/storage configuration options, and a very similar overall design.
+It has the same processor (Snapdragon 865), RAM/storage configuration options, and a very similar overall design.
 Because of the upgrades, however, the 8T now is an “inbetweener” for the series, sitting above the OnePlus 8 but still below the OnePlus 8 Pro.

 The OnePlus 8T launched at $749 in the US for the Lunar Silver or Aquamarine Green colorways.
 Either color comes with 12GB of RAM and 256GB of storage.
 However, the phone is a lot cheaper now since it’s been on the market for quite some time.
 Scroll down further in this article for pricing and availability options throughout the rest of the world.

-In the US, the phone directly competes with the OnePlus 8 and the Samsung Galaxy S20 FE.
-Outside the US, it’s in direct competition not only with those two but also with the Poco F2 Pro and the Xiaomi Mi 10T.
+The phone directly competes with the OnePlus 8 and the Samsung Galaxy S20 FE in the US.
+Outside the US, it’s in direct competition with those two and the POCO F2 Pro and the Xiaomi Mi 10T.
 Keep in mind that successors of most of these phones have already been announced and are great alternatives to the OnePlus 8T as well, although they may cost you more.